coryjett/Rancher-to-Solo/README.md

 `kubectl get deploy istio-ingressgateway -n istio-system`

-Confirm you can hit the deployed application using the canary Istio route by navigating to `http://productpage.my.org:8080/productpage`
+Confirm you can hit the deployed application using the the new Solo istio ingress gateway by navigating to `http://productpage.my.org:8080/productpage`

+## Take over Rancher installed Istio CRDs

-## Mark the Rancher deployed Istio CRDs as Helm managed install the istio-base Helm chart
+Mark the Rancher deployed Istio CRDs as Helm managed and install the istio-base Helm chart.

 Apply the following function per [this](https://github.com/helm/helm/issues/2730#issuecomment-2128275312) Github issue: